yogeshwar607/shreemoryacabs/SEO-GUIDE.md

-# SEO Implementation Guide - GreenEVCabs
+# SEO Implementation Guide - Shree Morya Cabs

-This document outlines all SEO optimizations implemented in the GreenEVCabs project.
+This document outlines all SEO optimizations implemented in the Shree Morya Cabs project.

 ## Table of Contents
 1. [Meta Tags](#meta-tags)